7 Connecticut Towns for Fall Family Fun Last Updated 9/20

 There are more than twenty working farms located around Easton.
 Thanks to some pretty forward thinking by its residents, over one third of the land of Easton will be forever preserved—and fall is definitely its time to shine.
 Once you hop off the Merritt Parkway and turn down Sport Hill Road, you are magically transported to a pastoral paradise.
 On weekends, you will find cars lining up for Silverman’s Farm.
 Easton’s largest farm is also its most popular.
 Families have been making a trip to Silverman’s part of their fall tradition for decades.
 If you keep driving past Silverman’s, you will find Sport Hill Farm.
 A leader in sustainable farming in Fairfield County, Sport Hill is definitely worth a stop.
 With quirky events and a whole brood of chickens begging to be fed (not to mention a farm stand packed with fresh produce), it will quickly become a family favorite.

 You can continue your farm tour into Redding.
 Warrups Farm has been a family favorite for years.
-It provides a low-key alternative to some of Fairfield County’s more bustling farms.
-You can hop on a tractor, ride out to the fields and pick your pumpkin right off the vine.
-New Pond Farm’s Annual Harvest Festival will offer your family a chance to spin fleece, churn butter, and savor autumnal delights.
+It provides a low-key alternative to some of Fairfield County’s more bustling farms, ideal for picking your pumpkin right off the vine.
+Gold Rush Farm is perfect for finding friendly horses and trail rides galore!

 Foodie families will delight in a trip to the coastal town of Guilford.
-One hundred and twenty-five trees line Guilford’s historic Town Green, making it the perfect place to take in some Fall color... and chowder.
-The Guilford Green sets the perfect stage for a variety of festivals throughout the year and the Chowder Challenge is definitely the highlight of the season.
-You can continue munching your way down the street right to Bishop’s Orchards.
+One hundred and twenty-five trees line Guilford’s historic Town Green, making it the perfect place to take in some Fall color.
+Experience the views by bike or boat at Connecticut Shoreline Bike/Boat Tour.
+You can continue your autumn adventuring down the street right to Bishop’s Orchards.
 With 110 acres of apples alone, Bishop's is the epicenter of fall family fun in Guilford.
 With an ice cream stand, corn maze, pumpkin patch, and a packed “pick-your-own” calendar at the farm, you can easily spend an entire day there.

 No trip to Guilford would be complete without a stop at The Place, a “ruly unusual outdoor seafood restaurant.
 This unforgettable dining experience is only open on weekends through October.
 Diners can pull up a tree stump to a bright-red communal table and enjoy clams, lobsters, chicken breast, and corn prepared on a crackling wood fire.